 1. Improved marketing strategies

-There are many advantages of conducting market research and investing in marketing intelligence, of which the most obvious is that it simply makes marketing strategies better.
+There are many advantages of conducting market research and investing in market intelligence data, of which the most obvious is that it simply makes marketing strategies better.
 It’s hardly disputable that well-informed strategies based on facts and research are more likely to reach their goal than marketing blindly with little to no market understanding.

 2. Higher sales conversion rates

 Better marketing strategies make the job of the sales team, as well as the customer journey much easier.
-When equipped with stronger marketing intelligence and high-quality leads, salespeople are able to improve conversion rates significantly.
+When equipped with stronger market intelligence data and high-quality leads, salespeople are able to improve conversion rates significantly.

 3. Increased customer retention